Barrel of a Gun

-"Barrel of a Gun" is a song by English electronic music band Depeche Mode, released as the first single from their ninth studio album, Ultra (1997), on 3 February 1997.
-The song reached number one in the Czech Republic, Hungary, Spain and Sweden while reaching the top 10 in several other countries, including Finland, Germany, Norway and the United Kingdom.
-In North America, the song reached number 47 on the US Billboard Hot 100 and number five on the Canadian RPM Alternative 30.
+"Barrel of a Gun" is a song by English electronic music band Depeche Mode, released on 3 February 1997 as the first single from their ninth studio album, Ultra.
+The song reached No. 1 in the Czech Republic, Hungary, Spain and Sweden and reached the top 10 in the Denmark, Finland, Germany and the United Kingdom.
+In North America, the song reached No. 47 on the US Billboard Hot 100 and No. 3 on the Canadian Singles Chart.

 Song meaning

-"It's about understanding what you're about and realising that you don't necessarily fit into somebody else's scheme of things," said keyboardist Martin Gore.
+Guitarist Martin Gore said, "it's about understanding what you're about and realising that you don't necessarily fit into somebody else's scheme of things."
 Singer Dave Gahan, who was weakened from his battle with substance abuse at the time, added, "The song sums up the way I was treating myself and everybody around me.
 That's what life had in store for me every day.
 It's a really powerful statement.
 When you're in that kind of row, the last thing on your mind is dying."